francisphan/fplatex/README.md

 ## Description
 This is a project to speed up the work flow of homework.
-By using the ruby script it will setup the template of the more important fields.
+By using this command-line tool it will setup the template of the more important fields.
 I swear submitting homework formatted by latex helps me get more points when they're graded.

 ## Setup